LAKE AREA TECH ENROLLMENT REMAINS STEADY

 For immediate release.

-Lake Area Tech President Mike Cartney comments, “In the higher education world, this is outstanding news considering we were up almost 200 students last fall at this time.
+Lake Area Technical College President Mike Cartney comments, “In the higher education world, this is outstanding news considering we were up almost 200 students last fall at this time.
 We are well on track for another record year as we will fill any gaps with our spring and summer semester starts.”
-At the official end of the 2018-19 school year, Lake Area Tech verified a record enrollment of 2,632 students registered during the fall, spring, and summer semesters.
+At the official end of the 2018-19 school year, Lake Area Technical College verified a record enrollment of 2,632 students registered during the fall, spring, and summer semesters.
 That number was the projected enrollment figure for the year 2043.
 With the growth of the student body, the current campus expansion plan has been put in full motion to address space needs for labs and classrooms.
 The Prairie Lakes Healthcare Center of Learning is currently under construction and projected to open in the fall of 2020.
 This project will allow for expansion in the healthcare programs.

 Lake Area Technical College has achieved many national, regional, and local accomplishments over the years.
 Cartney states, “One that we are most proud of is continuing to make college affordable for our students.
 Between the state tuition buy down, Lake Area Technical College Foundation and Build Dakota Scholarships we are able to help students achieve their career dreams without the financial burden.
 As a result, our students are needing less federal financial aid and the student debt for our graduates is declining.”
 Despite, 40% of Lake Area Technical College student receive Pell Grants and 98% receive some form of financial aid,Lake Area Technical College’s average debt for graduates is currently between $10-12,000.
 The national average student loan indebtedness for two-year associate degrees is $19,600.